misingnoglic/misingnoglic.github.io/_posts/2018-10-12-college-guide-what-is-cs-how-to-pick-school.markdown

 Most colleges will have an introduction to programming class, where you will learn a programming language and how to program.
 However, after this first class, your other classes will not be that laser focused on the language itself.
 If a class requires you to use a new language (because it's a better tool for understanding the material of the class), then you'll be learning it quick with the expectation that your previous programming knowledge will help expedite the process.

-## What Computer Sciecne Actually is
+## What Computer Science Actually is

 So now that I've talked about what computer science __isn't__, let me talk about what it is.
 From the [University of Maryland Computer Science Department website](https://undergrad.cs.umd.edu/what-computer-science), I found this really good quote: